 BC-CA--California News Digest 4:30 pm, CA

 Hello!
 Here’s a look at how AP’s general news coverage is shaping up in California.
 Questions about coverage plans are welcome and should be directed to the AP-Los Angeles bureau at 213-626-1200, email@example.com, or to the AP-San Francisco bureau at 415-495-1708, firstname.lastname@example.org.
+Robert Jablon is on the news desk.
 AP-California News Editor Frank Baker can be reached at 213-346-3134 or email@example.com.

 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 Advisories and digests will keep you up to date.
 All times are Pacific.